 In this summer program the College of Earth and Mineral Sciences has partnered with Dalian University of Technology to produce this six-week program focusing on how China, the second largest economy in the world, is dealing with the energy and environmental challenges caused by the growth of the Chinese economy.
 Course work will discuss energy and environmental policy and business in China.
 The program is open to Penn State students (including Chinese nationals) in all majors.

 Penn State students will select two courses from a list of courses focusing on energy, business, environmental policy in China and Chinese language.
 Some extracurricular activities include tours of Dalian and neighboring cities and visits to both domestic and foreign-invested enterprises in Dalian.
 Dalian is one of the most economically open and dynamic cities in China and one of the hubs for foreign investment by Japanese, South Korean, and multi-national companies.
-Review the Dalian University of Technology program details on the Energy Business and Finance webpage for further information.

 "The program was very positive for me.
 I enjoyed experiencing Chinese culture firsthand and meeting the students and teachers of Dalian, who were all friendly and interesting." --Michael Wu, summer 2015